MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 2.8.2
+- Fixed the error "Cannot read property 'records' of undefined" thrown by the warnings policy when warning statistics are enabled and no baseline build exists.

 #### 2.8.1
 - Fixed the error "Unexpected token ..." on older build agent versions.